ckswilliams/modOpenREM/docs/i_deletestudies.rst

 Names table.
 Otherwise, the entry would remain but with zero studies associated with it.
 The deletion takes a second confirmation step.

+If there are studies associated with this equipment that are listed with a modality type different to the one shown, those studies will not be deleted and the table entry will not be removed.

 Delete studies
 --------------

 If you have associated this table entry with a ``Display name`` and you want any future studies to fall under the same name, you can leave the entry in the Unique Equipment Names table.
 You might want to do this for example if you have a Display name of 'CR' or 'Imported'.
 Again, there is a confirmation step.

+Again, only the studies associated with this equipment that have the same modality type as shown will be deleted.